 In addition to holding land rights to plantation land, we manage approximately 31,666 ha of oil palm plantation under the Plasma Scheme in Indonesia as at 31 December 2014.
 The Plasma Programme is an initiative designed for the development of oil palm plantations for smallholders by a developer of plantations.
 We are committed to purchasing all the fruits produced by the small landholders’ plantations.

 Wilmar intends to grow its plantation business through greenfield projects and acquisitions to tap on the growing demand for palm oil.

 Apart from plantations, Wilmar also owns palm oil mills to process fruits from our own and surrounding plantations.
-The key products of oil palm cultivation and milling are crude palm oil and palm kernel which are sold to palm oil refiners or further processed by our Merchandising & Processing – Palm & Laurics operation.
+The key products of oil palm cultivation and milling are crude palm oil and palm kernel which are mostly supplied to our Tropical Oils Manufacturing.